Zinc: Benefits, Deficiency, Side Effects, and Sources

-Zinc plays a major role in improving overall cellular metabolism.
+It plays a major role in improving overall cellular metabolism.
 It nurtures and maintains the structure of dermal tissues and other membranes.

-It follows a step-by-step approach in healing wounds.
+It follows a step-by-step approach to healing wounds.
 It regulates membrane repair, scar formation, reduces wound debris, and tissue re-epithelization.
 Since it builds a strong immune system, wound infections are easily avoided.
 Zinc supplements are also highly effective for people suffering from skin/mouth ulcers.

 4. Sexual Benefits